-Lower School: Where we lay the groundwork for a successful education.
-And so, our curriculum, which emphasizes cross-disciplinary connections whenever possible, is guided by a desire to impart lifelong curiosity and a love of learning, foster personal growth, and instill the spirit of Pingry's Honor Code at an early age.
-From Kindergarten onward, whether in the science lab, drama studio, playground, or playfield fields, we teach our students to embrace the principles of honorable behavior, celebrate diversity, and collaborate..
-We complement these academic and life lessons with community service activities that begin in Kindergarten, exposing children to the value of helping others through a variety of age-appropriate, hands-on activities.
+Lower School: From Kindergarten through Grade 5, Lower School students lay the important foundation of their educational future.
+Here, in an academic framework focused on critical thinking and cross-disciplinary study, children learn and discuss principles of honorable behavior, practice teamwork, and develop their independence.
+Whether in the science lab, drama or art studio, playground, or playing fields—and guided by a desire to impart a love of lifelong learning—we teach our students to embrace the principles of honorable behavior, celebrate diversity, and collaborate.
+We complement these academic and life lessons with community and civic engagement activities that begin in Kindergarten, exposing children to the value of helping others through a variety of age-appropriate, hands-on activities.

 We offer traditional coursework in language arts, mathematics, science, Spanish, and social studies, supplemented by activities—both inside and outside the classroom—that emphasize experiential learning.
 Every minute of the day is looked upon as an opportunity for new understanding and growth.
 Art, music, and drama classes provide outlets for student creativity and self-expression.
 Technology and library classes impart foundations in research and literary skills.
 And newly modernized STEAM (science, technology, engineering, art, and math) classrooms offer valuable opportunities for interdisciplinary study, furthering creativity, critical thinking, and problem solving among students.